 Parameter Description CLI Configuration Dynamic CPU Utilization OAW-IAPs perform various functions such as wired and wireless client connectivity and traffic flows, wireless security, network management, and location tracking.
 If anOAW-IAP is overloaded, it prioritizes the platform resources across different functions.
 Typically, the OAW-IAPs manage resources automatically in real time.
 However, under special circumstances, if dynamic resource management needs to be enforced or disabled altogether, the dynamic CPU management feature settings can be modified.
 To configure dynamic CPU management, select any of the following options from DYNAMIC CPU UTILIZATION.
 Automatic-When selected, the CPU management is enabled or disabled automatically during runtime.
 This decision is based on real-time load calculations taking into account all different functions that the CPU needs to perform.
 This is the default and recommended option.
-Always Disabled in all APs-When selected, this setting disables CPU management on all OAW-IAPs, typically for small networks.
-This setting protects user experience.
-Always Enabled in all APs-When selected, the client and network management functions are protected.
-This setting helps in large networks with high client density. ■ (Instant AP) (config) # dynamic-cpu-mgmt
+Always Disabled in all APs-When selected, the client and network management functions are protected.
+This setting helps in large networks with high client density.
+(Instant AP) (config) # dynamic-cpu-mgmt